tharusha-kudagala/xiteb/Task 2/README.md

 > **Autopilot Mode Notes:**
 > - Nodes are dynamically created only when pods are deployed.
-> - `kubectl get nodes` will return empty until you deploy workloads.
+> - `kubectl get nodes` will return empty until we deploy workloads.

 ### 3. Install Helm
 ```sh